-From the four options given in "Tool to calculate the emission factor for an electricity system" version 01:
+From the four options given in "Tool to calculate the emission factor for an electricity system" version 01.1:

-(a) Simple OM,
+- (a) Simple OM,

 - (b) Simple adjusted OM,

 - (c) Dispatch Data Analysis,

 - (d) Average OM

-The option (b) simple adjusted OM is chosen given the methodological restrictions included in the "Tool to calculate the emission factor for an electricity system" version 01 for the other two options.
+The option (b) simple adjusted OM is chosen given the methodological restrictions included in the "Tool to calculate the emission factor for an electricity system" version 01.1 for the simple OM method and dispatch data analysis options.
 The simple OM method (option a) can only be used if low-cost/must-run resources constitute less than 50% of the total grid generation in: 1) average of the five most recent years, or 2) based on long-term averages for hydroelectricity production.
 This is not the case for the project electricity system being considered.
-Low-cost/must-run resources constitute more than 50% of the total grid generation.
-The dispatch data analysis (option c) was not applied given that the dispatching information is not publicly available in Brazil.
+Low-cost/must-run resources constitute more than 50% of the total grid generation c) was not applied given that hourly dispatching information for power units at the margin is not publicly available in Brazil.
 The simple adjusted OM was preferred over the average OM method (option d).